 this vegan Avocado Kale Florentine with Smoked Paprika Hollandaise is the perfect brunch recipe or holiday weekend – fresh avocado, greens, and a smoky hollandaise – delicious!
-Fresh baked in the oven, or super quick in the air fryer!
+Fried avocado is fresh baked in the oven, or super quick in the air fryer!

 Smoked Paprika Hollandaise